What is Inventory Management Software?

 - Inventory Alerts - Inventory alerts can be created and sent to you via emails or SMS when the inventory levels fall below the thresholds set by you.
 This helps in acquiring an advance notice about goods restocking.

-- Accounting Tools – Accounting tools such as cost layering, overhead allocation, measurements, disclosures, etc. help in deriving a precise stock valuation.
+- Accounting Tools - Accounting tools such as cost layering, overhead allocation, measurements, disclosures, etc. help in deriving a precise stock valuation.
 One need not spend hours struggling with the registers and pen.
 Just enter the details and you are done.

-- Raw Material Tracking – This feature helps you in discerning if there is enough raw material for launching new jobs in the production process.
+- Raw Material Tracking - This feature helps you in discerning if there is enough raw material for launching new jobs in the production process.
 This would help you control labor cost as well as you can direct your workforce to more productive and reliable alternatives.

 - Inventory Levels for Parts and Finished Products - This helps in keeping a track of finished goods available in the warehouse or store that can be instantly shipped to the customers.
 Also, it tracks the availability of parts, in case a customer orders for a customized product.

 - Automatic Re-ordering - This feature allows you to automatically re-order the supplies based upon your re-order points.
 When the stock reaches its minimum level, automatic purchase orders are generated so that you remain on top of your inventory at all times.